ArjunaCluster/ArjunaUsers/getting_started/linux.md

 ---
 layout: default
-title: Linux Resources
+title: Other Resources
 parent: Getting Started
 nav_order: 3
 ---

-# Linux - It's Fun We Promise
+# Other Resouces

 This page is intended to provide a collection of resources for beginning linux user.
 Navigating linux, the command line or `git` have all been extensively